Torkan/css_bundler/README.md

 Created in order to be able to write css spread across multiple files when working on a Phoenix-project that uses Tailwind[https://github.com/phoenixframework/tailwind].

-It basically listens for updates to any css-files specified directories (or sub-directories), as well as the entrypoint css-file.
+It basically listens for updates to any css-files within the specified directories (or their sub-directories), as well as the entrypoint css-file.

 When an update is detected, it simply takes the contents of each found css-file and dumps it into the specified output-file.